contao/docs/docs/manual/article-management/content-elements/miscellaneous.en.md

 **This is a [nested content element](/en/article-management/content-elements/#nested-content-element).**

 You can use element groups to group content and thus increase the overview in the back end.
+You can also use this element if you want to create a single child element in the content slider or accordion with multiple content elements.

 ### Template settings